VitalGo/ZWAP-Domestic-Helper/README.md

 # ZWAP-Domestic-Helper

-This is a project that was developed during the "Modern Web Applications using React.js and Node.js" course at the OTH Regensburg.
+This is a project that was developed during the **Modern Web Applications using React.js and Node.js** course at the OTH Regensburg.
 The Application is splitted into a customer part and a company part.

+## About the App
+The Customer-App can be used to create predefined orders or request personalized one.

+The Company app is used to accept or reject order requests and to change the status of current orders.
+In addition, all users and orders can be modified.

 ## Testing